Aaron-Bird/BoostNote-Legacy/docs/build.md

 ```
 npm run hot
 ```
-> Actually the app can be start with `npm start@.
+> Actually the app can be start with `npm start`.
 However, the app will use the compiled script.

 By this, webpack will watch the code changes and apply it automatically.